DeusArcana/100-days-of-code/log.md

 - Currently working on Personal Portfolio Webpage challenge in [FreeCodeCamp](https://freecodecamp.org)
 - I got stuck with a CSS part.
 I don't know how to make my section to expand.

+### Day 43: March 25, 2019

+- Currently working on Personal Portfolio Webpage challenge in [FreeCodeCamp](https://freecodecamp.org)
+- It's almost finished, just a couple of issues with the icons.